dapper-fox-studios/kinetic-hosting-kb/pages/minecraft-java/modded/installing-modpack.md

 Once you’ve selected a category, you’ll be given a page like this.
 Here you can see the version of the modpack, the version of Minecraft it’s for, and a little bit about the pack.
-To install, first shunt down the server.
+To install, first shut down the server.
 You can do this with the stop button at the top.
 Then press the green install button.
 That’s it!
 You’ve just installed the pack.

+When installing some modpacks, you might some are marked as Panel Generated.
+This means there are no official server files for this modpack, so our panel has tried to make them.
+Due to changes in the Curse API, this feature might not download all the mods needed for the modpack.
+So use at your own risk

 ## Uploading
 If the modpack you want to use isn’t listed or is your own custom modpack, you’ll need to upload it yourself.
 If reading isn’t your thing, we’ve made a fancy video: https://www.youtube.com/watch?v=Wpabl5rOylo